Yubo-Huang/Yubo-Huang.github.io/_pages/about.md

 ### Wind Farm Control

-Based on the developed wind farm simulator, I have trained both a single-objective controller and a multi-objective controller for wind farm.
-The single-objective farm-level controller can coordinate all turbines in a wind farm to mitigate the wake effect via redirecting the wake direction and regulating the wake intensity, and further increasing the power generation of wind farm.
-Based on it, a multi-objective controller is trained, which can achieve other control purposes besides power boost, such as fault-ride-through, grid frequency recovercy and more.
+Based on the developed wind farm simulator, I have trained both a single-objective controller and a multi-objective controller for wind farms.
+The single-objective farm-level controller can coordinate all turbines in a wind farm to mitigate the wake effect by redirecting the wake direction and regulating the wake intensity, thereby increasing the power generation of the wind farm.
+Building on this, a multi-objective controller has been trained to achieve additional control purposes besides power boost, such as fault ride-through, grid frequency recovery, and more.

-The wake without control and the redirection of wakes under horizonal inflow, upright inflow and downright inflow are illustrated as follows
+The wake patterns without control and the redirection of wakes under various inflow conditions—horizontal inflow, upright inflow, and downright inflow—are illustrated as follows:

 ![Wake](../images/WakeRediction.png)

 ## ICONIC
-ICONIC leverages AI and creates digital twins to enhance wind farm operations and predict maintenance needs, boosting energy capacity, lowering the average cost of electricity for people and accelerating the UK towards its Net Zero target.
+ICONIC leverages AI and creates digital twins to enhance wind farm operations and predict maintenance needs, boosting energy capacity, lowering the average cost of electricity, and accelerating the UK towards its Net Zero target.

-The following are the visulation of a part of wind farm data collected to train a deep learning-based wind farm wake model - **DeepWake**
+The following are visualizations of a portion of the wind farm data collected to train a deep learning-based wind farm wake model, **DeepWake**:

 <p align="center">
   <img src="../images/Fig/twilight.png" alt="First Image" width="250">